apache/aurora/docs/development/committers-guide.md

 6. Update the draft email created fom the `release` script in step #5 to include the Apache ID's for all binding votes and send the [RESULT][VOTE] email to the dev@ mailing list.

+7. Update the [Aurora Website](http://aurora.apache.org/) by following the [instructions](https://svn.apache.org/repos/asf/aurora/site/README.md) on the ASF Aurora SVN repo.
+Remember to add a blog post under source/blog and regenerate the site before committing.